Laurc2004/Laurc2004/README.md

 [![Laurc2004's GitHub | Topics Through Time](https://stats.quine.sh/Laurc2004/topics-over-time?theme=dark)](https://quine.sh?utm_source=widgets&utm_campaign=Laurc2004)

 ## 🌱 About My Growth
 Currently enrolled in a Bachelor's program focused on Internet of Things Engineering, with an expected graduation in 2025, I'm actively absorbing knowledge and gaining hands-on experience.
-My academic path at赣南医科大学, combined with practical projects, has equipped me with a solid foundation in programming.

 ## 🛠️ Skill Set in Progress
 - **Java Enthusiast**: I'm passionate about Java and constantly learning its depths, from basics like collections and multithreading to more advanced topics like Lambda expressions and Stream API.